Skip to content Go to the menu

 Content type: Page

 Alumn’IAE is the alumni association of IAE Montpellier.
 But that’s not all!
 Its main goal is to foster a sense of community and solidarity among the institute’s students and alumni by promoting dialogue, the sharing of experiences, and connections with the professional world.
-Missions: Facilitate a network of students, alumni, and companies; Support career transition; Promote the exchange of ideas; Actively participate in the life of IAE Montpellier.
-Key events: TEDxIAEMontpellier Summer after-work event Club breakfasts Themed conferences and workshops.
+Missions: To foster a network of students, alumni, and companies; To facilitate career transition; Promote the exchange of ideas; Actively participate in the life of IAE Montpellier.
+Key events: TEDxIAEMontpellier The summer after-work event Club breakfasts Thematic conferences and workshops.

 BDE IAE